syntax-tree/mdast-util-to-hast/readme.md

 ###### `hProperties`

-`node.data.hProperties` in sets the properties of an element.
+`node.data.hProperties` sets the properties of an element.
 The following [mdast][]:

 ```js